 The Directors and Senior Managers are responsible for compliance in their respective departments and for their supplier relationships.

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to relevant members of staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to each and every one of our employees.
+All new employees undertake the training within the first month of employment.
 All Directors have been briefed on the subject.

 We use the following key performance indicators (KPIs) to measure how effective we have been to ensure that slavery and human trafficking is not taking place in any part of our business or supply chains:

-This statement constitutes our group's slavery and human trafficking statement for the current financial year.
+This statement constitutes the Sandown Group's Slavery and Human Trafficking statement for the current financial year.

 Group Human Resources Director